Compare types of internet connections

 AT&T Fiber℠ offers equal upload and download speeds for all fiber internet plans.
 Verizon Fios comes close to providing equal upload and download speeds.
 The fastest Fios plan offers upload speeds up to 880 Mbps instead of matching the plan’s download speeds of up to 940 Mbps.

-No matter what type of internet connection you have, your wireless internet may deliver speeds slower than you pay for.
-Home internet can slow down because of other users in the area, your internet router needs reset, materials at home block the signal and other reasons.
-You can boost your internet by moving your router, resetting it, using a different transmission channel or using other internet boosting strategies.
+No matter what type of internet connection you have, your home Wi-Fi may deliver speeds slower than you pay for.
+Home internet can slow down because of other users in the area, your internet router needs a reset or when materials at home block the signal.
+You can boost your internet by moving your router, resetting it or using a different transmission channel with fewer connected devices.